MichaelsPlayground/EasyChat/README.md

 You can choose a profile image from your local gallery or take a photo with the camera.

-Please note that the Notification service is not running at the moment.
+Please note that the Notification service is now running.
+On a real device with Android SDK 26 it does not play any sound.

 ## Activity Files